 It’s important to note that all the properties listed here, and all accommodations in Whistler have instituted special health and wellness policies in accordance with government regulations to prevent the spread of Covid-19.
 In most Whistler accommodations, wearing a mask on-premise is mandatory.
 There are sanitation stations throughout hotels, including in elevators and in hotel restaurants.
 Many hotels are restricting the number of guests in elevators at any one time, and reducing housekeeping during guest stays.
 Guests will have to reserve spots to use the fitness centers, gyms and pool facilities through reservation systems that can be accessed from smartphones.
 While this can be frustrating, it’s the only way to ensure everyone can access popular spots around the hotel in a safe manner.

 1. PAN PACIFIC WHISTLER VILLAGE CENTRE

-Just a 5 minute walk to collect your ski gear at the complimentary ski valet at Pan Pacific Mountainside, and you’re ready to shred some powder.
+It’s just a 5 minute walk to collect your ski gear at the complimentary ski valet at Pan Pacific Mountainside, located at the base of Blackcomb.

 Whistler Rating: 4.5 Stars Travelling Mom Rating: 5 Stars